-Not only can it be bad for sales, that one can be really bad for your client relationship building strategy.
-If you promote your offer like something limited, unique, worth hurrying up to seize the moment, you’re in trouble.
+Not only can it be bad for sales, this one can be really bad for your client relationship building strategy.
+If you promote your offer as something limited, unique, worth hurrying up to seize the moment, you could be in trouble.

-You should never forget that you’re talking to people, not businesses, even if you’re a pure B2B company.
-A person will read (or ignore) your email, a person will or will not learn about your product or service, a person (not company!) will decide whether to buy from you.
+You should never forget you’re talking to people, not businesses, even if you’re a pure B2B company.
+A person will read (or ignore) your email, a person will or will not learn about your product or service, a person (not company!) will decide whether or not to buy from you.

 Adding just a couple of more days may be a really nice idea appreciated by those who didn’t have the time or availability to take a closer look.
 On the other hand, having one deal with many faces that seem to never end is not an option.

 It makes your customers feel deceived and mistreated.
-What is even worse, it changes their core attitude towards your holiday marketing to “always ignore” mode.
+What’s even worse, it changes their core attitude towards your holiday marketing to “always ignore” mode.

-Don’t say it’s my “last chance” to know this brand-new information followed by another 5, 10, 15 last chances.
-If you don’t respect me enough to presume I’m not that stupid, then we’re done before we even start our conversation.
+Don’t say it’s my last chance to purchase this product or service at this never-to-be-repeated low price, followed by another 5, 10, 15 ‘last’ chances.
+If you don’t respect me enough and assume I’m that stupid, then we’re done before we even start our conversation.

-Even if you do think Thanksgiving is immediately followed by Christmas Eve, take a pause and give your leads a chance to get some rest before you start another campaign.
-This will make them if not anticipate your new deal, at least pay their attention to what you have this time.
+Even if you think Thanksgiving is immediately followed by Christmas Eve, take a pause and give your leads a chance to get some rest before you start another campaign with another offer.
+This will mean, even if they’re not eagerly anticipating your next deal, they’ll at least pay attention to what you have to say this time.

 Forgetting about existing customers

-The last, but not the least thing in my UN-checklist for holiday emails is preferring new customers over existing ones.
-Even now, when everyone knows the huge power of upselling, lots of companies come up with shiny deals for new clients completely forgetting about those who have been with them “all those years”.
+The next item in my UN-checklist for holiday emails is giving all your attention to new prospective customers over existing ones.
+Even now, when everyone knows the huge power of upselling, lots of companies come up with shiny deals for new clients, completely forgetting about those who’ve been with them “all these years”.

 And like in every relationship, this is the beginning of the end.

-It may seem small to you, but when your customer sees dozens and dozens of discount offers that are only meant for newbies, they feel underrated and disrespected, almost “betrayed”.
-And getting to know about those deals from an email (not a public page on your website or promo banner) makes them feel even worse because it means you don’t care about their feelings.
+It may seem small to you, but when your customer sees dozens and dozens of discount offers only for newbies, they feel underrated and disrespected, almost betrayed.
+Then when they find out about those deals from an email (rather from a public page on your website or promo banner), it makes them feel even worse because it means you don’t care about their feelings.

 Like, at all.